-I have been Principal Bassoon with the Atlanta Symphony Orchestra since January 2016.
-Before that, I was in the same position with the Louisiana Philharmonic Orchestra in New Orleans.
+I am currently Principal Bassoon with the Saint Paul Chamber Orchestra.
+Before that, I was in the same position with the Atlanta Symphony Orchestra and the Louisiana Philharmonic Orchestra in New Orleans.
 I went to The Colburn School Conservatory of Music in Los Angeles, where I studied with Richard Beene.
 I graduated with my bachelors of music degree in 2013 and immediately started my career in the LPO.
 In fact, the audition for that position was the week of my graduation from Colburn!
-I'm originally from Johnson City, TN, and I love being so close to home and family again.
+I'm originally from Johnson City, TN.

 I enjoy teaching and helping young bassoonists realize their potential!
 I'm a huge nerd and fan of Baroque music, particularly French Baroque opera (Rameau).
 I also play the recorder for fun, and have soloed with the Atlanta Symphony Orchestra on recorder during performances of John Williams' score to 'Harry Potter and The Prisoner of Azkaban'.
 Outside of music, I enjoy doing crossword puzzles and spending time with my two Blue Point Siamese cats, CeeCee and Roux.

 “...She has simply turned in the finest-played bassoon recital I have ever heard”, said the American Record Guide about Kristin Wolfe Jensen’s CD, Shadings.